 Engineering Manager, Atlantic First Nations Water Authority Inc.

-John C. Lam, P.Eng., is Manager of Engineering for the AFNWA, and started with the Water Authority in November 2020.
+John C. Lam, P.Eng., is Director of Engineering for the AFNWA, and started with the Water Authority in November 2020.
 In this role, John is responsible for asset management, master planning, capital improvement planning, and provision of technical services that support the short and long–term management of the water and wastewater assets.

 John graduated from the University of New Brunswick with a Bachelor’s Degree in Civil Engineering, majoring in the fields of environmental and hydraulic structures.
 Since graduation, he has worked in many parts of Atlantic Canada, various locations across Canada including living and working in Nunavut and the Northwest Territories for four years, Bermuda and Europe.